citahub/cita-truffle-box/README.md

   networks: {
     network_name: {
       host: 'ip_address',
-      port: 0000,
+      port: 'port',
       network_id: '*', // Use '*' to match any network id
-    }, // you can add other network after here
-  },
-  contractInfo: {
-    chainId: 0, // an int, required
       privateKey: 'private key', // a string, required
       // the following parameters are OPTIONAL
       // validUntilBlock: 999999, // an int,  default to (current block number)+88
       // nonce: '999', // a string, default to random int
       // quota: 999999, // an int, defaut to 999999
-    // version: 0, // an int, defaut to 0
+    }, // you can add other network after here
   },
 }
 ```